December 2, 2017

 Note: If you feel you should advance to the next higher class but the advancement rules don’t force you to – please do so anyway, we encourage riders to challenge themselves.

-1. ANY rider with a year-end finish of Top 15 Overall or better must ride in an “A” classified class, one of the top four classes (Pro, Open Expert, Senior A 30+, or Senior A 40+)
+1. ANY rider with a year-end finish of 1st-5th Overall must race AA, (if you are 30 or above you can race an age base class) 6th-15th Overall must race in an “A” classified class, one of the top four classes (AA, A Open, Senior A 30+, or Senior A 40+)

 2. The top 1 year-end finisher in intermediate must move up to an expert class.